 Some skincare products tend to be too harsh on the skin, especially for those with dry and sensitive skin.
 Hence, avoid using soaps which are scented and products that contain alcohol, fragrance, retinoids, or alpha-hydroxy acid (AHA).
-This products usually remove the natural oils present in the skin, thus, worsening the skin condition.
+These products usually remove the natural oils present in the skin, thus, worsening the skin condition.

 4. Wear gloves

 The hands are the first part of the body which get affected and are noticed.
 Wearing gloves can help you to manage dry skin on the hands.
 Ensure you wear gloves before you go out in winters, especially at night.
 Also, if you have to handle any scented products or use chemicals use gloves to keep your hands safe and prevent being excessively dried.
 It is wise to invest in thick and soft gloves made of cotton as they cause less irritation on the skin and are quite well tolerated by people of all ages right from children to elders.

 5. Stay warm

-Last but not the least tip to manage dry skin is to stay warm, whether you stay indoors or are outdoors.
+Last but not the least tip to manage dry skin is to stay warm, whether you stay indoors or outdoors.
 However, sitting in front of a fireplace or a heat source to beat winter chills is not a good idea.
 This is because cozying up to a fireplace can dry your skin and make it worse.
 Also, opt for layers and cotton clothes to stay warm.
 It is wise to wear cotton fabrics under your woolen clothing as woolens can irritate the skin.